jorgefranconunes/tea/00README-developers.txt

 clean - Removes all files created as the result of a build.
 The configuration information is not affected.

+distclean - Removes all files that may have been created during the build procedure, returning the development tree to its pristine condition.

 release - Creates a release package.